The Ultimate Guide to Securing Small Business Grants

-The credit card company, Visa, also offers grant money for small businesses, called the Visa Everywhere Initiative.
-The initiative provides funding to small business owners presenting innovative ways to solve payment issues.
+Visa also offers grant money for small businesses, called the Visa Everywhere Initiative.
+The initiative provides funding to small business owners who present innovative ways to solve payment issues.
 If you run a technology company that deals with payments, this could be a good funding challenge to explore.

 Grants for Business Owners Affected by the COVID-19 Pandemic

 Due to the COVID-19 pandemic, many business owners required financial assistance to keep their doors open.
-Currently, many of these federal government grant programs are no longer accepting applicants.
+Many of these federal government grant programs are no longer accepting applicants.
 However, some programs may reopen, depending on future conditions.

-For example, the Shuttered Venue Operator Grant provided over $16 billion in grant money to shuttered venues.
-As of August 20th, the SBA is no longer accepting applications.
+For example, the Shuttered Venue Operator Grant provided over $16 billion in COVID-19 relief to shuttered venues.
+Currently, the SBA is no longer accepting applications.

 Small Business Grants for Specific Demographics

 Small business grants aren’t readily available to people wishing to start businesses.
-However, there are demographics that the government may want to promote and offer helpful resources for their businesses.
+However, there are demographics that the government may want to support.
 Three of the largest groups are veterans, women, and minorities.
 Learn more about each of these subsets in the following sections: